washanhanzi/washanhanzi.github.io/content/en/posts/pragmaticGRPC1.md

 ```

 ```
-//this goroutine has the ownership to modify the map[string]chan *pb.SubscribeResponse for v:=range s.broadcast {
+//this goroutine has the ownership of the map[string]chan *pb.SubscribeResponse go func(){
+	for v:=range s.broadcast {
 		//do something based on the event
 		switch v.Event {
 			//add the ID and conn to the map case EventEnum.AddConnection:
 				...
 			case EventEnum.RemoveConnection:
 				...
 			//receive message from bussiness logic, send the message to suiteable conn in the map as you like case EventEnum.ReceiveResponse:
 				...
+		}
 	}
 }
 ```